South African wine: Important organisations

-The South African wine industry has been led by many powerful organisations in both the private sector and through governmental agencies.
+Many powerful organisations have led the South African wine industry, both in the private sector and through governmental agencies.
 Unlike other New World wine regions, the South African wine industry is largely influenced by several large co-operatives.
 The Koöperatieve Wijnbouwers Vereniging van Zuid-Afrika Bpkt (KWV) was a co-operative first created through the funding and encouragement of the South African government as a force to stabilise and grow the South African wine industry.
-As the KWV is now a privately owned winemaking co-operative, some of its regulatory responsibilities have fallen to other organisations such as the South African Wine & Spirit Board.
+As the KWV is now a privately owned winemaking co-operative, some of its regulatory responsibilities have been delegated to other organisations, such as the South African Wine & Spirit Board.
 The Wine & Spirit Board runs the voluntary certification programme that allows South African wines to be "certified" for quality and accuracy in labelling.
 In addition to being subject to various labelling guidelines, wines are blind tasted by a panel of experts for quality, and are put through an analytic test for faults.
-Like the vintage and varietal labelling guidelines, these tests are voluntary, but wines that are not submitted for testing are liable for random testing for health requirements.
+As with the vintage and varietal labelling guidelines, these tests are voluntary; however, wines not submitted for testing are subject to random testing to meet health requirements.

-The Wine & Spirits board also operates the South African Wine Industry Trust (SAWIT) and provides funding for the marketing and development of SAWIT.
-Established in 1999 by a joint agreement between the South African government and the KWV, which put forth 369 million rand ($46 million US$), SAWIS works to promote the export market for South African wines abroad, and the development of new technologies and education.
-Additionally, SAWIS works with the Black Economic Empowerment (BEE) programme to promote the black community's involvement in the South African wine industry – including ownership opportunities for vineyards and wineries.
+The Wine & Spirits board also operates the South African Wine Industry Trust (SAWIT) and provides funding for SAWIT's marketing and development.
+Established in 1999 by a joint agreement between the South African government and the KWV, which allocated 369 million rand ($46 million US$), SAWIS works to promote the export market for South African wines abroad and to develop new technologies and education.
+Additionally, SAWIS collaborates with the Black Economic Empowerment (BEE) programme to promote the black community's participation in the South African wine industry, including opportunities for vineyard and winery ownership.